 Greater uncertainties in the Local Government funding environment, such as arise from the Business Rates Retention Scheme and localisation of Council Tax Benefit, increase the levels of financial risk for the Council.
-As a result of these developments we have reviewed the level of our general reserve and have set a target for the underlying balance of no less than 3% of gross non-school spending.
+As a result of these developments we reviewed the level of our general reserve and have set a target for the underlying balance of no less than 3% of gross non-school spending in 2017-18, this level will be maintained for the whole of the MTFS period.